RedVoxInc/redvox-api-1000/docs/standards/keeping_time.md

 The start and end timestamps represent the first and last sample of the audio channel respectively.

 Timestamps marked as `os_timestamp` refer to the time according to the operating system.
-This is sometimes refered to as the "wall clock".
+This is sometimes referred to as the "wall clock".
 This time is generally disciplined by NTP and may not be monotonic or stable.
 Timestamps marked as `mach_timestamp` refer to timestamps collected from stable monotonic clocks provided by station hardware and accessed through the OS.

-TODO, how to get a real time from mach time?
+The station must track and adjust the start time of each recording session in the `app_start_mach_timestamp` field.

+The station must also compute the partial best latency and offset from each packet's synchronization exchanges.

+#### Calculating best latency and best offset

+TODO

 #### Timing Synchronization